The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 \begin{proposition} Center-ambiguous cycles can be detected in quadratic time. \end{proposition} \begin{proof} This is analogous to Weber and Seidl's decision procedure for their condition (EDA) over word automata~\cite[p.~338]{WeberSeidl}; Allauzen et al.\ give more details in their extension of this algorithm to handle $\varepsilon$-transitions~\cite[Theorem~11]{AllauzenMR11}.

 Given a tree automaton $\cA$, we form the product automaton $\cA\times\cA$, and build its shallow digraph.
-By analogy with~\cite[Lemma~10]{AllauzenMR11}, one can see that $\cA$ admits a center-ambiguous cycle if and only if the graph contains two vertices of the form $(q,q)$ and $(q_{1},q_{2})$ with $q_{1}\neq q_{2}$ in the same strongly connected component. \end{proof}
+By analogy with~\cite[Lemma~10]{AllauzenMR11}, one can see that $\cA$ admits a center-ambiguous cycle if and only if the graph contains two vertices of the form $(q,q)$ and $(q_{1},q_{2})$ with $q_{1}\neq q_{2}$ in the same strongly connected component.
+See \S\ref{app:center-ambiguous-cycles} of the appendix for a more details. \end{proof}

 \begin{proposition} Side-ambiguous cycles can be detected in quadratic time. \end{proposition} \begin{proof} Consider two runs $q \to_{C} q$ that differ at some node $u$ outside of the hole-to-root path.
 Let $v$ be the lowest ancestor of $u$ that lies on the hole-to-root path. \begin{itemize} \item Suppose that the transitions taken at $v$ are $(q'_{1},\dots,q'_{m},a,q') \neq (q''_{1},\dots,q''_{m},a,q'')$ in our two runs.
 They must satisfy some compatibility conditions: for each $i$ there exists a tree that admits at least one run with $q'_{i}$ at the root and at least one with $q''_{i}$. \item Otherwise, the two runs take the same transition $(q_{1},\dots,q_{m},a,q')$ at $v$.
 Then if $u$ is a descendant of the $i$-th child of $v$, then $q_{i}$ is an \emph{ambiguous state}: there is some tree --- namely, the subtree below this $i$-th child --- that has two different runs reaching $q_{i}$. \end{itemize} Those two situations correspond respectively to Seidl's conditions (T1.1) and (T1.2), whose disjunction is called (T1), from~\cite[Proposition~2.1]{Seidl}.
 Conversely, (T1) implies the existence of a side-ambiguous cycle, as illustrated in~\cite[Fig.~2]{Seidl}.
-Finally, (T1) is decidable in quadratic time~\cite[proof of Prop.~2.1]{Seidl}. \end{proof}

-In Seidl's decision procedure for (T1), the step that marks all ambiguous states is claimed to be in quadratic time without detailed justification.
-Let us give a brief explanation. \begin{lemma} The ambiguous states of a tree automaton are computable in quadratic time. \end{lemma} \begin{proof} In his algorithm for deciding unambiguity of tree automata~\cite[proof of Prop.~1.2]{Seidl}, Seidl uses a product-like automaton --- its states can be of the form $(q,q')$ or $(q,\#)$ --- with quadratic size.
-One can observe that the new state $(q,\#)$ is accessible if and only if $q$ is ambiguous in the original automaton.
-Therefore, it suffices to apply \Cref{lem:acc-lin} to this product-like automaton. \end{proof}
+Finally, Seidl gives a quadratic-time decision procedure for (T1)~\cite[proof of Prop.~2.1]{Seidl}.
+In his description, the step that marks all ambiguous states is claimed to be in quadratic time without detailed justification.
+For the sake of completeness, we give an explanation of this step in the appendix (\S\ref{app:side-amb}). \end{proof}